mrpantherson/mrpantherson.github.io/index.md

 ### Game Boy Advance

 I started my career working on Game Boy Advance, I had never worked on embedded systems before but quickly fell in love with how the system worked.
+Growing up in the NES/SNES era gave me an appreciation for 2D games so I am happy to have worked on one of the last systems dedicated to this type of gaming.

 <img src="images/gba_dev.png?raw=true"/>